top of page

 4. There Has Been a Fall — or a Fear of Falling

 A recent fall, increasing unsteadiness, or reduced confidence moving around the home can quickly impact safety and wellbeing.
+Early home care support from Homelium can reduce risks, offer reassurance, and prevent small issues from becoming hospital admissions.
+Sometimes even short daily visits make all the difference.

 5. You’re Feeling Overwhelmed

 This is the sign many families ignore.
+If you’re:

 • Constantly worrying